Prathik111/RANK-OF-A-MATRIX/README.md

 ### Step 4: then we print the output
 ## Program:
 ```
+#Program to find the rank of a matrix.
+#Developed by: Prathik TS
+#RegisterNumber: 212224240117
 import numpy as np

 matrix = np.array([[3, 2, 5],